 Monitoring and estimates of Sexually Transmitted Infections (STIs)

-The World Health Organization (WHO) periodically generates estimates to gauge the global burden of four of the most common curable sexually transmitted infections: chlamydia, gonorrhoea, trichomoniasis, and syphilis.
+WHO periodically generates estimates to gauge the global burden of four of the most common curable sexually transmitted infections: chlamydia, gonorrhea, trichomoniasis, and syphilis.
 The estimates provide evidence for program improvement, monitoring and evaluation.

 Guidelines for the management of symptomatic sexually transmitted infections